 Clean around the dispenser lever to remove anything that may cause the dispenser to stick.
 Use warm water and a mild detergent.
 Do not use water to wipe over the control panel.

 Note: The dispenser lever/switch sticking is generally caused by build-up on the dispenser.
 Do not dispense ice into a glass full of liquid.
 Sugary drink may cause a sticky residue that can cause the dispenser to stick if splashed onto the dispenser.
 Always dispense ice BEFORE filling with liquid.

-An internal component of the dispenser may have failed and the unit may require repair service.
+An internal component of the dispenser may have failed, and the unit may require repair service.
 Please visit our Request a Repair page for a professional service.

 Empty the ice bin.